RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ## Using a private repository

-After pushing your desired version to your private repository, you just need to configure your deployments to use the private repository.
+Once you push your images to your private repository, you need to configure your deployments to use the private repository.
 There are two different deployments to consider: